 Derry father and son Marcas and Cormac Ó Murchú visit ‘the Ó Dogherty’ in Seville and find a bond that endures

-These were the words of the Chieftain Ramón Ó Dogherty, head of the Clann Uí Dhochartaigh, to well-known musician and former Irish and Spanish teacher Marcas Ó Murchú as they walked the streets of his native Seville recently.
+These were the words of the Chieftain Ramón Ó Dogherty, head of the Clann Uí Dhochartaigh, to well-known musician and former Irish and Spanish teachers Marcas Ó Murchú as they walked around the streets of his native Sevilla recently.

 That his Inis Eoghain DNA is carried in his surname is a constant reminder of his heritage.